Uranus: The Planet on a Very Tilted Axis

 Now Earth has an axial tilt of 23.5 degrees.
 This means there's a 23.5-degree angle between Earth's axis and its plane of orbit around the sun.
 Without the tilt, our home world wouldn't have seasons (or possibly life).

 Uranus is skewed, too — but to a much greater extent.
-In relation to its orbital plane, the ice giant's axis has been tilted at a jaw-dropping 97.7-degree angle.
+In relation to its orbital plane, Uranus' axis has been tilted at a jaw-dropping 97.7-degree angle.
+Uranus is the only planet in the solar system with its equator nearly at a right angle to its orbit.

 Advertisement